ExpDev07/coronavirus-tracker-api/README.md

 ### Picking data source

-We provide multiple data-sources you can pick from, simply add the query paramater ``?source=your_source_of_choice`` to your requests.
+We provide multiple data-sources you can pick from, simply add the query parameter ``?source=your_source_of_choice`` to your requests.
 JHU will be used as a default if you don't provide one.

 #### Available sources: